Top 6 Partition Managers (CLI + GUI) for Linux

 QTParted Partition Magic

 It may not be one of the best options now but you can give it a try.
-More features are yet being added to it.
+More features are yet to be added to it.

-You might also like to read these following related articles.
+You might also like to read the following related articles.

 These are the best partition managers and editors available for Linux operating systems.
 Which tool do you use?
 Let us know via the comment section below.
-Also let us know of any other partition managers for Linux, missing in the list above.
+Also let us know if any other partition managers for Linux, missing from the list above.

 Aaron Kili